paarnes/GNSS_Multipath_Analysis_Software/README.md

 **Iterative Process**:

-Update the longitude of the ascending node ($ \Omega_k $) to account for the Earth's rotation during the signal travel time:
+Update the longitude of the ascending node ($\Omega_k$) to account for the Earth's rotation during the signal travel time:

 $$
 \begin{equation*}